Passively block 95% of heat in your winery

 Reduced energy consumption

 A cool roof reflects the sun’s rays, transferring less heat to a building’s interior and reducing the need for air conditioning, especially during peak periods when energy demand is high.
-A well-insulated roof reduces winter heat loss and summer heat gain – is a strategy that will decrease energy consumption.
+A well-protected roof reduces winter heat loss and summer heat gain – is a strategy that will decrease energy consumption.
 Using less energy not only makes wineries a more efficient business but also a more responsible one, relieving pressure on the power grid and helping prevent energy shortages and blackouts.

 Lower lifecycle costs